calabiyau19/calabiyau19.github.io/_posts/2025-06-22-Pointing-a-Custom-Domain-to-GitHub-Pages-Site.md

 title: "Pointing a custom domain to a GitHub Pages hosted site"
 draft: false
 date:  2025-06-22
-description: How to point a personal domain to your site the you host on GitHub pages.
+description: How to point a personal domain to your site that you host on GitHub pages.
 Easy setup.
 ---

 ## **Pointing a Custom Domain to a GitHub Pages Site**